KemalDnmz/loginPageViaFormik/README.md

 # loginPageViaFormik
-- This is a login page example.
+- This is a frontend login page example.
 I have used react and formik here

 # Required dependencies
 - npm install formik --save